yoshi-ki/BACHELOR/README.md

 ## Hardware
 I learned hardware by creating some circuits using verilog.
 These codes are run on FPGA platform.

+## Numerical_Analysis
+I learned lots of numerical analysis algorithms and wrote code for it.
+I also learned tools for effectively executing code (ex: GPU, BLAS).

 ## is-cg
 This directory contains class assignments for a computer graphics class.

+## Statistical Machine Learning
+This directory contains part of machine learning algorithms.

+## Intelligence system
+This repository contains code that I wrote in a class, "Intelligence system."

 ## AOJ
 AOJ is a name of a programming contest site.
 This repository contains some solution for the problems in the web site.
 These are class assignments in a particular class.